sho-he/aws-cloudfront-log-formatter/README.md

 # About

-This is the command to convert AWS Cloudfront access log to csv format.
+This is the command to convert AWS Cloudfront access log to CSV or JSON format.

 # Sample
 ```